ypho/hashing/README.md

 ## Development
 ### Running Tests & Code Quality
 When PhpStorm is set up correctly, you can run the tests through Docker.
-To run them manually, use: `docker compose exec -ti hashing vendor/bin/phpunit`
+To run them manually (including coverage), use: `docker compose exec -ti hashing vendor/bin/phpunit`

-When building further on this code (and maybe creating a PR?), you can run PHPStan for static analysis.
+When building further on this code (and maybe creating a PR?), you can run PHPStan for static analysis: `docker compose exec -ti hashing vendor/bin/phpstan`